 “Mass violence is poorly understood if it simply refers to casualties on battlefields or continues to be framed through conventional notions of warfare.
 We need to interrogate the multiple ways in which entire populations are rendered disposable on a daily basis if we are to take seriously the meaning of global citizenship in the 21st Century”.
 More details of the project are available here

-Our inaugural lecture to the project was provided by celebrated feminist scholar Cynthia Enloe.
-Coming soon will be reflections from Zygmunt Bauman, Gayatri Spivak, Henry A. Giroux, Jean Franco, Slavoj Zizek, Etienne Balibar, Griselda Pollock, Jake Chapman, Richard Sennett, Gottfried Helnwein and David Theo Goldberg to name a few.
-All released productions can be viewed here
+So far we have released monthly reflections from Cynthia Enloe, Simon Critchley, Zygmunt Bauman, & Henry A. Giroux.
+Coming soon will be reflections from Gayatri Spivak, Gustavo Esteva, Jean Franco, Slavoj Zizek, Etienne Balibar, Richard Sennett, Saskia Sassen and David Theo Goldberg to name a few.
+All the released productions can be viewed in full here

-Confirmed participants for the film series will further include amongst others, Gil Anidjar, Coco Fusco, Nancy Fraser, Carol Gluck, Lewis Gordon, Jane Gordon, Gregg Lambert, Rozena Maart, Achille Mbembe, Adrian Parr, Anyana Roy, Saskia Sassen, Max Silverman & Cary Wolfe.
+Confirmed participants for the film series will further include amongst others, Gil Anidjar, Bracha Ettinger, Coco Fusco, Nancy Fraser, Carol Gluck, Lewis Gordon, Jane Gordon, Gregg Lambert, Rozena Maart, Achille Mbembe, Adrian Parr, Anyana Roy, Max Silverman & Cary Wolfe.
 Full biographies of all the projects contributors are available here